zendesk/sell-custom-objects-invoices-app/doc/pt3.md

 This component renders `<NewForm>` and provides it with `dealId` and a `onSubmittedForm` prop that is invoked once form is submitted.

-Function `handleSubmittedForm`  gets invoice attributes passed from the form and performs two actions - `createInvoice` and `createRelation`  implemented within `SunshineProvider.ts`.
+Function `handleSubmittedForm`  gets Invoice attributes passed from the form and performs two actions: `createInvoice` and `createRelation`  implemented within `SunshineProvider.ts`.

 **`createInvoice`**